Stressed out supplier - RFP Response

 The Dreaded RFP Response

-As a vendor or supplier of product or services, one of the biggest challenges you have in today’s marketplace is finding the time to respond to all the information requests you receive from your customers in any given week.
-Your responses need to be professional, representative of your organization, accurate and detailed enough to ensure you are shortlisted for potential projects.
+Stressed out supplier - RFP ResponseAs a vendor or supplier of product or services, one of the biggest challenges in today’s marketplace is finding the time to respond to the constant stream of information requests arriving in your inbox each week.
+Your responses need to be professional, representative of your organization, accurate and detailed enough to ensure you are shortlisted for potential projectsThese information requests may include price and delivery inquiries, product specifications, tenders or quote requests, and-most time-consuming of all-the dreaded RFP response which is likely the most time consuming task out of all the inquiries presently filling up your inbox.
+RFPs continue to rise in popularity because many organizations now use them as a catch all tool for handling internal requirements submitted to the purchasing department.

 As a vendor you should keep track of your success rate and the approximate cost of preparing your response.
 If you are spending $10,000 to submit a response and being awarded a $150,000 contract then you can clearly justify your ROI.
 If you are spending the same $10,000 to be awarded a $15,000 contract then not so much unless it leads to further work or a long term relationship with a new client.